-

 - Deduction/non-inclusion mismatches (D-NI mismatch)

-A payment in Germany generates a deduction of operational expenses, while for the creditor the payment results either in non-taxable income or in income that is taxed too low owing to a mismatch. - Double deduction mismatch (DD mismatch)
+A payment in Germany generates a deduction of operational expenses, while for the creditor, the payment results either in tax-exempt income or in income that is taxed at a lower tax rate due to a mismatch. - Double deduction mismatch (DD mismatch)

-Operational expenses that are deductible in Germany are often counted twice, by them also reducing the tax burden in the other country at the same time.
+Operational expenses that are deductible in Germany are claimed twice, as they simultaneously reduce the tax burden another country.

 Source: Grant Thornton Germany

-In both cases operational expenses that reduce tax create tax advantages abroad at the expense of tax revenue in Germany.
-To prevent this, the rule contained in Section 4k of the Income Tax Act was introduced.
-This puts limits on the deduction of operational expenses for D-NI and DD mismatches in Germany.
+In both cases, operational expenses that reduce tax create tax advantages abroad at the expense of Germany’s tax revenue.
+To prevent this, Section 4k EStG was introduced, imposing restrictions on the deduction of operational expenses for D-NI and DD mismatches in Germany.

-The Section 4k rule is extremely complex and throws up many legal questions.
-On 13 July 2023, the Federal Ministry of Finance (BMF) published a draft circular on applying Section 4k (“draft version”), which met with heavy criticism.
-On 5 December 2024, the BMF published its long-awaited final circular (“final BMF circular”).
+Section 4k EStG is highly complex and raises numerous legal questions.
+On 13 July 2023, the Federal Ministry of Finance (BMF) published a draft circular on the application of Section 4k EStG (hereafter referred to as the “Draft Circular”), which faced significant criticism.
+On 5 December 2024, the BMF published its long-awaited final circular (hereafter referred to as the “Final Circular”).

 Important clarifications for hybrid mismatches